annaparlak/annaparlak.github.io/veering.md

         layered: True
         edge-orientable: False

+The output tells us that the carried surface that we chose is of genus 2, with two boundary components, each inside a four-gon (see [Carried surfaces](veering.md#carried)).
+The surface has three nontrivial "veering symmetries", thus by performing all possible mutations we obtain three veering triangulations (although two of them are actually isomorphic).

 If no veering mutation is possible for a given (V, S) we would see:

         sage: sig = census[45]